Are you in the affected area? Send us images and video, but please stay safe.

 Tropical cyclones with sustained surface winds of 74 mph or more are known as typhoons when they form west of the international date line.
 East of the line, they’re known as hurricanes.

-Haiyan may be the strongest tropical cyclone in recorded history, but meteorologists said it will take further analysis to confirm whether it set a record.
+Haiyan may be the strongest tropical cyclone in recorded history, though meteorologists said it will take further analysis to establish whether it is a record.

 The typhoon was 3.5 times more forceful than Hurricane Katrina, which hit the United States 2005.